akltech/Object-Detection/README.md

 ## Step 1: Read, display and write a video.

-OpenCV's HighGUI API lets you read and write video files and play videos in the High-level GUI.
-A GUI (Graphical User Interface) allows you to interact with a computer system through graphical icons, such as folder icons on a Windows desktop.
-With the HighGUI module, you can read and write videos into a given directory and view them in real time.
+OpenCV's HighGUI API lets you read and write files and play videos in the High-level GUI.
+A GUI (Graphical User Interface) allows you to interact with a computer system through graphical icons, such as the folder icons on a Windows desktop.
+With the HighGUI module, you can load your detection videos into a given directory and view them in real-time.

 **To capture videos from a file, play videos, and write videos, follow these steps:**